Nexmo/nexmo-sms-contest-app/README.md

 You can now text your application by sending a message to your Nexmo number.

-Text messages are to be sent in the following format to be considered valid:
+Text messages are to be sent in the following format to be considered valid (the Twitter handle field is optional):

 ```
 {name} -- {twitter handle} -- {email} -- {message}